camrmarquis/tb_assignment/README.md

 Standard classifier measurements such as accuracy scores and precision/recall/f1 on the class level are useful in evaluating our initial fit.
 We can calculate these by creating a validation split fom our training data (in addition to the 10% holdout from step 1).

 Overall our classifier is very good at providing class predictions for our synthetically labeled dataset.
 The key word there is that the labels are generated synthetically.
 A manual (or rule based) labeling approach would make me far more confident that our classifier is accurately performing the classification task we are after.
 An additional validation step could be to look at the Levenshtein Distances between strings within classified groups.
 If a group in our holdout set has a high average partial match score, we could feel more confident that the classifier has learned a proper representation of transaction descriptions.
+The classifier could also be improved by a broader hyperparameter search that includes using a varying `n_components` when doing SVD.

 In a production-scale system, I would approach this task with a different classifier.
 In particular I would use something that can be partially fit in batches such as a linear classifier with SGD training.
 I would also consider that an easier task for an individual classifier is to do binary classification on a single class.
 So you could build 20 individual classifiers.